What is Sky WiFi Max and is it worth the extra cost?

 Can I get WiFi Max for free with any Sky packages?

 Yes, Sky WiFi Max is included at no extra cost if you subscribe to Full Fibre 2.5 Gigafast+ or Full Fibre 5 Gigafast+ plans.
 These plans also include the high-performance WiFi 7 Gigafast+ Hub.
+Although it's worth mentioning that not many households can access those services quite yet.

 Does the WiFi Max guarantee cover garden offices or sheds?